fsona/ITA_Vaccine_administration/README.md

 # ITA_Vaccine_administration
-Data visualization and analyisis of Italy Covid 19 vaccination status based on opendata repository managed, on github, by "**Italian Government**"
+Data visualization and analyisis of Italy Covid 19 vaccination status.
+Datasource: opendata repository on github managed by "**Italian Government**"
-A pyton script that executes different graphs, analysis and KPI calculations to lllustrate ongoing progresses of vaccination campaign.
+A python script that executes different graphs, analysis and KPI calculations to lllustrate ongoing progresses of vaccination campaign.
 I started this project with the purpouse to improve my Datascience skills and learn some python programming.
 <br>
 <br>